Science Leader First-Year Seminars

 All Science Leaders are enrolled in the same first-year seminar, a great way for first-year students to meet and interact closely with people who are also new to the College and who share an interest in science.
 Small, intensive and highly personalized, the first-year seminar expands the opportunities for Science Leaders to engage intellectually with their peers and their professor.

-Tempel Professor of Physical Sciences Marc Zimmer has taught "Glow," a first-year seminar about bioluminescent organisms and the use of bioluminescence proteins in biotechnology.
+Tempel Professor of Physical Sciences Marc Zimmer has taught "Glow," a freshman seminar about bioluminescent organisms and the use of bioluminescence proteins in biotechnology.
 The seminar includes a 5-day field trip to Vieques, Puerto Rico, where students work with bioluminescent marine organisms and look for fluorescent corals.

 Below, Science Leaders in Vieques, Puerto Rico, 2008, where they studied bioluminescence with Professor Zimmer.